ArunRamachandran/github-explore/README.md

 Application is responsive and I have tried to get a seamless experience in all major device breakpoints, including the mobile and tablets width.

 Jest & Enzyme are utilised for unit testing

+# There is a rate limit at the moment about the number of requests being sent/receive from GitHub servers and which is restricted to 60 req / per hour.
+This can be overwritten by making use of authenticated apis & pagination and which is considering as an improvement to the current implementation.